mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1 beta4 (November 17th, 2011)
+* Unicode sequences will now be handled as such and the lib will no try (and fail) to compose them to a single unicode codepoint (it is related to search and extraction of text).

 ### Update 3.1 beta3 (November 16th, 2011)
 * Lib will now attemp to compose multibyte characted to a single codepoint for search and extraction.